Olle Nordmark: United States

+In 1924, he immigrated to the United States to seek more work opportunities than Sweden could offer him.

 In the United States, his work was noticed by leading Broadway theater directors, and he created some sets for productions.
 Mostly he worked on private commissions for mural paintings in New York.
 Known interior designs made by him are in the American Swedish Historical Museum and the John Ericsson Room in the John Morton Memorial Building in Philadelphia, narthex ceiling of the First Swedish Baptist Church of New York and the Swedish Room at the University of Pittsburgh.

 Nordmark also participated in several exhibitions, including one at the Brooklyn Museum in 1932 and another at the Delphic Studios in New York.
 He wrote the books Modern Methods and Techniques for Painting in Fresco and Secco (1947) and Course in Beginning Oil Painting (1960).

-Nordmark died at the end of 1973 in France.